biolab/orange3-text/doc/widgets/ontology.md

 - Generate ontology from words on the input
 - Load existing ontology from a file or URL.
 The widget supports OWL, JSON, and Pickle formats.
 - Manually edit the ontology
-- Include word from the input in the existing ontology to the position where it fits best according to the embedding similarity
+- Include word from the input in the existing ontology to the position where it fits best according to the fitness function
 - Save ontology to file

+Ontologies are generated using the genetic algorithm.
+The fitness function used in the algorithm determines the quality of a generated ontology by considering pairwise cosine similarities between each word in the ontology and its parent and siblings.
+More concretely, the similarity is computed between SBERT embeddings of said words.
+The fitness function also accounts for the average number of children each word has (to avoid too shallow or too deep ontologies) and the syntactic overlap between words and their children along with their respective lengths (this term is intended to push more general words above the less general ones).

 ![](images/Ontology.png)